ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 There are currently (Feb 2020) no paid holidays for the first year of your work, instead you save up holidays to spend in the next year. **However** [:link: this law is in the process of changing][New Danish Holiday Law].
 As of September 2020 the law will be essentially the same as all of Europe: earn and spend holidays as you earn them in the same year.

-Your place of work may pay part of your salary into 'Feriepenge' aka "Holiday Allowance"{% include margin.html content="Some do not, and simply give you all of your salary instead" %}.
+Your place of work may pay part of your salary into 'Feriepenge' aka 'Holiday Allowance'{% include margin.html content="Some do not, and simply give you all of your salary instead." %}.
 This is money which is intended to be used for/during a holiday from work.
 You can view how much money you have accrued into your Feriekonto at [:link: borger.dk][Feriepenge], but in general you cannot request this money until after May 1st and must take a holiday at the time you take out the money.

 >Your employer calculates your holiday allowance.
 In general, you accrue 12.5% of your salary in holiday allowance.
 This complies with 2.08 days of holiday for every month that you are employed.